losrobbos/heroku-node-deploy-guide/README.md

 Instead of connecting to a hardcoded port like e.g. 5000 Heroku will provide you with a dedicated, random port, that you can connect to.

-This port is acailable in the environment variable `process.env.PORT`
+This port is available in the environment variable `process.env.PORT`

 Now we have to use that one when starting up our server: